microsoft/clrmd/Documentation/FAQ.md

 2. MethodTables are per-appdomain.
 This means if you use a MethodTable as a type identifier you will have to deal with the fact that there are multiple `System.Foo.Bar` method tables for that type.
-Contrast this with `GCHeapType`, which has only one instance per class in the process.
+Contrast this with `ClrType`, which has only one instance per class in the process.
-3. Everything you would need to do with a MethodTable is neatly wrapped into `GCHeapType`.
+3. Everything you would need to do with a MethodTable is neatly wrapped into `ClrType`.

 ## How do I get all pinned objects in the process?